Pitt-IshiharaLab/lab-handbook/LabManagerResponsibilities.md

 3. Immunofluorescence procedures and microscopy
 4. Preparation of other reagents
 5. Lab duties
+	- Lab floor cleaning
-	- Preparation of common reagent
+	- Preparation of common reagents
 	- Glass wash and autoclaving
+	- Chemical and bio-waste disposal

 ## 4. Professional development (10% effort)
 1. Learning new technical skills (e.g. programming)